charleennewland/blog/operational_excellence_pt1.md

 These definitions outline what an organisation should be doing in terms of continuous improvement, but in this article, I will use the following definition due to its specificity and strong emphasis on the practical aspect:

-*“continuous improvement or Kai-Zen (Kai meaning change and zen meaning improve) is defined as a culture of sustained improvement aimed at eliminating waste in all organizational systems and processes and involving all organizational participants”[4].*
+*“continuous improvement or Kai-Zen (kai - change and zen - well) is defined as a culture of sustained improvement aimed at eliminating waste in all organizational systems and processes and involving all organizational participants”[4].*

-This means that every employee actively and consistently looks for methods to reduce non-value added activity.
+This means that every employee actively and consistently looks for ways to reduce non-value added activity.

 #### Value-added and non-value added activities